kct2020/del-shrewdies.com/README.md

 Then npm install reports vulnerabilities so: run npm audit fix --force

 Still gives vulnerabilities but tried to continue with `npm start`.
 Which produced working dist, so tried again with `npm run build`.
+Now it fails due to missing webpack.
+That script isn't called in the live site package. so delete

 ### 220308a
 - /_site/404.md